OlaoluwaM/functional-programming/README.md

 **Example**

 `getLastMonoid` can be useful to manage optional values.
-Let's seen an example where we want to derive user settings for a text editor, in this case VSCode.
+Let's see an example where we want to derive user settings for a text editor like VSCode.

 ```ts
 import { Monoid, struct } from 'fp-ts/Monoid'